dome9/terraform-provider-dome9/website/docs/r/azure_organization_onboarding.html.markdown

         * `rulesets_ids` - (Optional) List of ruleset IDs that will run automatically on the organization cloud accounts.
 * `vendor` - (Required) Vendor name.
 Can be: `azure`, `azurechina`, `azuregov`.
 Default is `azure`.
 * `use_cloud_guard_managed_app` - (Optional) Specifies whether to use the Check Point application to connect the subscriptions to CloudGuard.
 Default is false.
 * `is_auto_onboarding` - (Optional) Declares if the onboarding pipeline automatically onboards newly discovered subscriptions after the initial onboarding.
-Default is true.
+Default is true and cannot change to false.

 ## Attributes Reference